leonormes/retry/README.md

 }
 ```

-This interface doesn't restrict the class that implements it to only have these properties and methods, just that they should have *at least* these public members.
-It can have as much extra functionality as needed to fulfil the job of retrying a given command.
+This interface doesn't restrict a class that implements it to only have these properties and methods.
+It means that they should have *at least* these public members.
+The implementation can have as much extra functionality as needed to fulfil the job of retrying a given command.

 The idea behind doing this is so that we can write as many different policy classes as we need and as long as they implement this interface they will work with our new retry code.
-Their public facing APIs mean they can be used interchangeably with other classes the implement this interface.
+Their public facing APIs mean they can be used interchangeably with other classes that implement this interface.

 Most times when retrying you would want to wait some time between retries.
-The simplest example would be to just wait a set amount of time each retry.
+The simplest example would be to just wait a set amount of time.
 In this example the default is 500ms and the number of times to try before giving up is 5;

 ```typescript
 export class ConstantPolicy implements Ipolicy {